-To make a significant contribution to humanity through medical research by expanding our understanding of the secrets of life, and by improving life's quality through innovative approaches to the causes, treatment and prevention of diseases.
+The Institute’s mission is to make a significant contribution to humanity through medical research by expanding our understanding of the secrets of life and by improving life's quality through innovative approaches to the causes, treatment, and prevention of diseases.

 At Stowers we value teamwork, collaboration, and creativity.
 Our science reflects the contributions of a wide array of individuals, technologies, and approaches that together produce innovative and impactful research.